My Narcolepsy Diagnosis

 For years I had been experiencing this overwhelming tiredness that would not go away even with 8 hours of sleep each night.
-I would find myself falling asleep during chaotic situations and not only was this embarrassing, it was very frustrating.
+I would find myself falling asleep during chaotic situations and not only was this embarrassing, but it was also very frustrating.

 If there was a disagreement with one of my children, family members, or employer, I would start having this heavy feeling in my eyelids and the need to lay down became overwhelming.

 This made me feel like I was doing something wrong!
 I could not understand how everyone else around me was able to get through the day and still feel awake and alert.
 I had been silently suffering for over 30 years and thought this was normal for everyone!

 Unfortunately, I never reached out to any medical doctors concerning all the tiredness until it was out of control.
 I had become increasingly drowsy while driving and trying to navigate through downtown became nearly impossible, as it would make me so sleepy I would sometimes park just to close my eyes.

 I remember one time when I experienced a very sudden sleep “attack” and woke up in a parking lot behind the steering wheel of my car.
 I had absolutely no memory of the last few miles I had driven or parking my vehicle.
 The engine was running, and the car was in park, thankfully.
 I will never forget how confused I felt.

 Afraid of what might happen

 When I “woke up”, it was not like any other typical waking.
 I could not figure out where I was, even though this was a grocery store I had been shopping at for a few years.
 The feeling of having zero control over my actions became a very real safety issue.
 I still had to drive for work, as I did sales at that time.